nycpivot/tdp-core/INTEGRATION TESTS.md

 make e2e-docker-environment
 ```

-## Running the integration tests from the local folder
+## Running the integration tests locally

-To run the integration tests locally, you need to have a running instance of ESBack on [http://localhost:7007](http://localhost:7007).
+To run the integration tests locally (not having them running in a docker container), you need to have a running instance of ESBack on [http://localhost:7007](http://localhost:7007).

 You can do it as described in the Setup a local environment section or manually if you're developing on it.

-Then, you should be able to run the command:
+Then, you should be able to execute the tests with the command:

 ```shell
 make local-e2e